Abu Dhabi is a mind-blowing mix of intricate culture and historical significance, not to mention architectural brilliance and world-class design.

 For more information, please visit www.visitabudhabi.ae.

-Do you have any suggestions to add to our list of ten top things to do in Abu Dhabi?
+Do you have any suggestions to add to our list of the best things to do in Abu Dhabi?
 We would love to hear from you.
 Please leave a comment below.

 Cover image © Louvre Abu Dhabi.
 Image: Mohamed Somji.
 Additional images: Bigstock